yuriymos/DC_motor_control/README.md

 The name of the progect is DC motor control.

 Autor: Moskalev Yuriy.
-This program was written using C.
+This program was written using C programming language.

 In order to DC motor control used microcontroller ATmega16A.